 "It's all well and good for people to complain, to say that they don't like something or that they're not satisfied, but it's up to us to actually try to do something," she said.
 "I think it's important to step up and say, 'I think I could help.'"

 Nisewaner has decided to make a bid for the school board to bring her perspective as a parent and lawyer.

 Nisewaner, who grew up in Millbrae, has lived in Palo Alto since 2007.
 She started her legal career at the Palo Alto branch of intellectual property law firm Finnegan in 2001.
 She went on to work in legal roles at Intuit and IBM.
-She is currently vice president and deputy general counsel at Cadence Design Systems, an electronic design company in San Jose, where she's worked for the last nine years and leads a team focused on intellectual property, litigation, employment and transactions -- "all of the things necessary to make sure that business is running right and following all the rules," she said.
+She is currently vice president and deputy general counsel at Cadence Design Systems, an electronic design company in San Jose, where she leads a team focused on intellectual property, litigation, employment and transactions — "all of the things necessary to make sure that business is running right and following all the rules," she said.

-She hopes to bring this expertise as well as commitment to transparency to the board, if elected.
+She hopes to bring this expertise as well as commitment to transparency to the board.
 As the district grapples with unprecedented challenges around how to educate students during a public health crisis, Nisewaner advocated for proactive communication and flexibility.

 "I don't think it's a one-size-fits-all solution and I don't think it should be," she said about when and how to reopen schools.

-For the district's youngest students — which include her 10-year-old daughter and 7-year-old son — she wants the district to prioritize providing "something that goes beyond just Zoom meetings" in the fall.
+For the district's youngest students — which include her 10-year-old daughter and 7-year-old son — she wants the district to offer "something that goes beyond just Zoom meetings" in the fall.